andrew-smith-public/keywords/README.md

 ### Parent Keyword Tracking

 Keywords maintain references to their parent keywords in the split hierarchy.
-This enables efficient phrase search without reading the Parquet file:
+This enables efficient phrase search without reading the Parquet file.

 ### Bloom Filter Configuration